FOR MORE INFORMATION ON OUR SPEAKERS CLICK BELOW

 Phy Mei Liu - Director of Research and Program Evaluation, Future Women

-Lydia Tesema - Founder, Below the Surface
+Lydia Tesema - Founder and Strategic Communications and Engagement Expert, Below the Surface

 Fishbowl Session 2 - Women